trallnag/ansible-roles-depot/windows_winget/README.md

 Use the Microsoft Store to update WinGet.

-Use WinGet to update the various packages.
+Use WinGet (via UniGetUI) to update the various packages.

-Use PowerShell to update the `Microsoft.WinGet.Client` module.
+Use PowerShell (via UniGetUI) to update the module `Microsoft.WinGet.Client`.